aigarius/static_blog/blog/2026/08/22/ai-vote.md

   the complete absence of resource usage or the environment from concerns.
 IMHO it would be better to have that and also recommendations on how to avoid causing environmental damage when using AI.

-* Proposal E - Action: no action as such - AI-assisted contributions must follow the same rules as all other contributions and those rules are sufficient.
+* Proposal E(5) - Action: no action as such - AI-assisted contributions must follow the same rules as all other contributions and those rules are sufficient.
 IMHO despite its length this is a very well-worded position statement that describes how and why AI-assisted contributions already work perfectly fine in the Debian context when *all* the same rules that apply to all contributions are also consistently applied to AI-assisted